Above the line

-The financial transactions account which shows the financing of net lending (positive) or net borrowing (negative) (formerly financial surplus or deficit).
+The financial transactions account that shows the financing of net lending (positive) or net borrowing (negative) (formerly financial surplus or deficit).

 A financial instrument that usually pays interest to the holder.
-Bonds are issued by governments as well as by companies and other institutions, for example local authorities.
+Bonds are issued by governments and by companies and other institutions, for example, local authorities.
 Most bonds have a fixed date on which the borrower will repay the holder.
-Bonds are attractive to investors since they can be bought and sold easily in a secondary market.
-Special forms of bonds include deep discount bonds, equity warrant bonds, Eurobonds, and zero coupon bonds.
+Bonds are attractive to investors because they can be bought and sold easily in a secondary market.
+Special forms of bonds include deep discount bonds, equity warrant bonds, Eurobonds and zero-coupon bonds.

 British government securities

-Securities issued or guaranteed by the UK government; also known as gilts.Back to table of contents
+Securities issued or guaranteed by the UK government; these also known as gilts.Back to table of contents

-Capital assets are those which contribute to the productive process so as to produce an economic return.
-In other contexts the word can be taken to include tangible assets (for example buildings, plant and machinery), intangible assets, and financial capital (see also fixed assets, inventories).
+Capital assets are those that contribute to the productive process to produce an economic return.
+In other contexts, the word can include tangible assets (for example, buildings, plant and machinery), intangible assets and financial capital (see also fixed assets, inventories).